SFGLab/RepliSage/README.md

 pip install pyRepliSage
 ```

-## 🐳 Running RepliSage with Docker (testing)
+## 🐳 Running RepliSage with Docker

 To use RepliSage in a fully containerized and reproducible way, you can build and run it using Docker.
+This is a very efficient way when you want to use CUDA.

 ### Step 1: Build the Docker Image